What is the cost for insurance?

 Insurance is made up of different premium amounts.
 Usually there are the following:

-In some states you may need to include FSL and Terrorism levy.
+In some states, you may need to include FSL and Terrorism levy.
 Depending on the insurance you may also need to include Underwriters Levy + GST, which all adds to the TOTAL PREMIUM

 Some brokers have a formula for calculating the brokerage fee.
 Fees can range from $50 + GST to $700 + GST.
-However it depends on the product being purchased and how much work was involved in obtain the cover for the client.
+However, it depends on the product being purchased and how much work was involved in obtaining the cover for the client.

-The Insurance Broker usually includes their fee in the premium that they quote to you at time of quoting your insurance.
+The Insurance Broker usually includes their fee in the premium that they quote to you at the time of quoting your insurance.

 Insurance brokers always act on behalf of the client – NOT the insurance company.

 All new businesses should have Public liability insurance – this insurance covers you for any personal injury or property damage you cause whilst in your business.
-If you have equipment its always advisable, to have cover to replace the equipment should it be destroyed by an insured event.
+If you have equipment its always advisable, to have cover to replace the equipment should it be destroyed by an insured event?

 If you purchase new equipment or a new asset, we can do what is called an “Endorsement” to the policy.
 The Term Endorsement simply means we attach to the existing policy some additional items, which need to be covered.
 You usually pay what’s called and Extra premium – but the calculation is from the date you added the new item, till the expiry date.
 (Prorated).
-Obviously if you sold and items and needed them removed, from the policy and endorsement can be done, and maybe a refund of premium for what you haven’t used (Prorated) can be processed.
+Obviously, if you sold and items and needed them removed, from the policy and endorsement can be done, and maybe a refund of premium for what you haven’t used (Prorated) can be processed.

 What Insurance does a business need to operate?